XNiiNJA/Project-Anemoi/README.md

 Now, read that first sentence again.
 Hopefully it makes sense.

 Also, keep in mind, this is all happening in a very small timeslice.
 The motor will probably only use a little bit of the circle we calculate here.
-Then, on the next go around it will all be calculated again.
+On the next go around of the code, it will all be calculated again.

 #####Part Three: Finding rotation arc angle for each motor.